+DIY Ombré Denim.
 Dip dyed ombré denim has been popping up here and there and not only do we love the look, it’s super easy to do yourself!
 We’ve combined Tory Burch‘s dip dyed jeans and Miss Unkon‘s ombré 501s as inspiration for a pink infused DIY that could be done in a jiffy.
 Start by rinsing your shorts with water.
 A bottle of RIT liquid dye amounts to 1 cup; you’ll dye your shorts with the lightest shade first and darkest shade last.
 Pour 1/3 of the cup of dye into 2 gallons of hot water and mix.
 When dyeing dark denim, you will want to use less water for a darker dye.